 Hybrid Model for Teaching and Learning

-Beginning August 31, Carnegie Mellon will offer a hybrid model of teaching and learning that will maximize flexibility, accessibility and, most importantly, the quality, creativity and innovation that our students expect.
+Beginning August 31, Carnegie Mellon will offer a hybrid model of teaching and learning that will maximize flexibility, accessibility and, most importantly, quality, creativity and innovation.

 At the course level, this means we will be offering both in-person and remote instruction for as many of our courses as possible.

 We know that some members of our community will be unable to return to campus due to travel restrictions, visa problems or health concerns and thus will not be able to attend or conduct classes in person.

 We also know that in order to meet the health and safety standards adopted by the university in compliance with guidance from national, state and local health officials, campus will need to be less dense to support physical distancing requirements.

 All courses after Thanksgiving will be taught remotely to mitigate any inherent risk in return travel following the traditional winter recess.

 Effective August 31, the first classes of the day will begin at 8 a.m. with 30-minute breaks between classes held on campus.

 This schedule represents a “stretching” of the day’s class times and involves remapping each originally assigned timeslot.
 We will work with department heads and the university registrar to minimize the number of courses in the later time slots where possible.